-Lisa Ann Chiarello, PT, PhD, FAPTA, Professor, Director of the PhD and DHSc Programs, Associate Director of Family Interventions Science Research Center
+Lisa Ann Chiarello, PT, PhD, FAPTA, Professor, Director of the DHSc Program, Associate Director of Family Interventions Science Research Center

 Dr. Chiarello conducts research in the area of pediatric community-based service delivery, engagement of families and children in rehabilitation, and participation of children with physical disabilities in family, school, and recreational activities.
-She was principal investigator for the Move & PLAY study (NIDRR & CIHR funded) and co-PI for the PT COUNTS (DOE funded) and On Track (PCORI & CIHR funded) studies.
-Dr. Chiarello is currently co-investigator for the Engagement in Pediatric Rehabilitation study (CIHR funded).
+She was co-principal investigator for the Move & PLAY (NIDRR & CIHR funded) and PT COUNTS (DOE funded) study and co-investigator for the On Track (PCORI & CIHR funded) study.
+Dr. Chiarello is currently co-investigator for the Engagement in Pediatric Rehabilitation study (CIHR funded) and co-principal investigator for Promoting Successful Participation pilot study (CanChild funded).